- What is Siyavula's practice service?

 I gave the answer as it was displayed on my calculator.
 Why was it marked wrong?

 Check that your calculator is on the correct setting, especially when doing calculations involving angles.
 For example, if the question asks for an answer in degrees (or gives you an angle in degrees), your calculator needs to be set to DEG (degrees) and not GRAD/RAD (gradians/radians).

 I used the periodic table my teacher gave me.
 Why have you marked my answer wrong?

-We use physical constants, formulae and the periodic table as defined in the South African CAPS statement.
+We use physical constants, formulas and the periodic table as defined in the South African CAPS statement.
 All our solutions are calculated using only these, and you should refer to them too to make sure your working matches ours.

 You can find them online here:

-- Chemistry Formulae
+- Chemistry Formulas